 Food is more than a passion in Hong Kong.
 It’s a way of life.
-From some of the best brunches, to our awesome street food and humble dim sum, our food scene is tops.
-But many meals come with a hefty price tag, so we've picked 50 of the best cheap eats in Hong Kong under $50 so you can treat your stomach like royalty, without the royal price tag.
+From some of the best brunches anywhere to our humble street food and awesome dim sum, our food scene is tops.
+But many meals come with a hefty price tag, so we’ve picked 50 of the best cheap eats in Hong Kong under $50 so you can treat your stomach like royalty, without the royal price tag.

 The best cheap eats in Central & Western

 This authentic cha chaan teng in Sheung Wan can turn a simple dish into something special.
 Plus, it serves generous portions for really, really low prices.
 The spam and egg rice is our fave.
 The pork arrives with three perfectly runny eggs on a bed of fluffy steamed rice.
 The yolk and soy sauce soak beautifully into the rice and create a taste sensation with the spam.
 Cheap on price, rich on flavours.

 Tucked away in an old building in Sai Wan Ho – a district known for its excellent range of cheap food offerings – I Miss U is a paradise for those on a budget.
 Try the wildly popular savoury Taiwanese pancakes which come in a variety of flavours such as purple potato or original.
 Similar to naan bread, the delicious dough is crispy on the outside and chewy on the inside.
 Best thing about them?
 You can customise your own filling with ingredients like cheese, sausages and octopus.

 Looking for an energy boost?
 This breakfast-friendly pudding contains healthy ingredients like chia seeds, granola and mixed fruits.
 They’re blended with coconut and almond milk for a sweet, creamy kick.
 What better way to kickstart the day than the vegan way?